Byggvir/Snowflake-Proxy-Service/README.md

 ## Evaluate snowfalke proxy log

 The script *bash/snowflake-proxy-log* extracts the connection reports form a log file and writes the reports into a CSV file.
 The fields are seperated by ';'.
+It can be imported into a MariaDB / MySQLDB with the *SQL/import.sql*.

+## R

+The R-Script *evauate-logs.r* draws some diagrams for connections, download and upload.

+tbc